keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 * `tasks`: An array of tasks executed by the sequence in the declared order.
 * `triggeredOn` *(optional)*: An array of events that trigger the sequence.
-    This property can be used to trigger a sequence once another sequence has been finished, essentially forming chains of sequences..
+    This property can be used to trigger a sequence once another sequence has been finished, essentially forming chains of sequences.
-    In addition to specifying the sequence whose completion should activate the trigger, You can define a `selector` that defines whether the sequence should be triggered if the preceeding sequence has been executed successfuly, or had a `failed` or `warning` result.
+    In addition to specifying the sequence whose completion should activate the trigger, you can define a `selector` that defines whether the sequence should be triggered if the preceeding sequence has been executed successfuly, or had a `failed` or `warning` result.
     For example, the following sequence with the name `rollback` is only triggered if the sequence `delivery` in production had a result of `failed`: